-The risk management function (RMF) provides senior management with relevant, comprehensive and timely information about DKV Belgium's risk exposures and positions.
 The risk strategy, risk appetite and the risk position as well as the emergence of new risks needs to be made transparent within the organisation.
 The RMF is largely involved in defining the risk strategy of the company and all decisions which have a significant impact on the risk profile of the company.